mmetaleno4ka/UmbrellaTgBot/README.md

 # UmbrellaTgBot
-This is a simple Telegram Bot that use information about weather (rain) from OpenWeather API.
+This is Telegram Bot that use information about weather (rain) from OpenWeather API and can predict this